SamuelTSO/adding-a-datepicker-in-react/README.md

 #### Tutorial: Adding a Datepicker in React

 In this tutorial, we'll learn how to implement the `<DateInput />` component from Palantir's Blueprint library.
-We'll see how to pull in all of the dependencies we need as well as implementing the component
+We'll see how to pull in all of the dependencies we need as well as implementing the component into an existing form.

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/adding-a-datepicker-in-react)